jobayerccj/payment-gateway-integration/README.md

 Introduction
 ===========
-Payment gateway integration in a symfony project.
-Now it supports only shift4 & aci, gradually we will try to add more payment gateway.
+This is a sample Symfony project where we are integrating payment gateways.
+Now it supports only shift4 & aci, gradually we will try to add more payment gateways.

 Requirements
 ===========